For First Years and Parents

-This page contains a large amount of information.
-Too much, maybe, so we have attempted to break it down to manageable sections.
+This page contains a large amount of information, so we have attempted to break it down to manageable sections.
 Scouts will find the month-by-month breakdown most helpful.

 All sections will be of interest to parents, but some extra details just for you have been written in an effort to answer the questions we all had as new parents.
 If you can’t find it here, Mike Williams (web guy) would love it if you would email him a suggestion ( bdwilliams66@yahoo.com ) or text it to him ( 317-997-6393 ) while it’s fresh in your mind.